quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part18_8.4_ODE_Algorit.md

 ---

 #### Oscillatory Behavior of Nonharmonic Oscillators
-For nonharmonic oscillators with \( p > 6 \), the energy approaches \( k / (6\alpha^2) \).
+For nonharmonic oscillators with $p > 6 $, the energy approaches $ k / (6\alpha^2)$.
 The motion will become highly oscillatory but not harmonic, as the potential energy curve becomes very steep near the origin.
-:p Verify that the motion is oscillatory but not harmonic as the energy approaches \( k / (6\alpha^2) \).
+:p Verify that the motion is oscillatory but not harmonic as the energy approaches $k / (6\alpha^2)$.
 ??x
 This can be verified by observing the behavior of the oscillator's potential and kinetic energies.
-As the total energy \( E \) approaches \( k / (6\alpha^2) \), the motion will remain oscillatory but not harmonic due to the steepening of the potential curve.
+As the total energy $E $ approaches$k / (6\alpha^2)$, the motion will remain oscillatory but not harmonic due to the steepening of the potential curve.

 Pseudocode:
 ```java